Wrinkles in Web Handling – Top 7 Causes

 5. Web Expansion

 Changes in web conditions such as increased temperature or moisture content are likely to cause variation in the web material.
 For example, when a web tries to expand and it is constrained by frictional contact with a roller, wrinkles are likely to occur.
-In these cases, a strategically located spreader roll—one with a special surface grooving—can accommodate the variation and alleviate the tendency of the web to wrinkle.
+In these cases, a strategically located spreader roll—one with a special surface grooving—can accommodate the variation and alleviate the tendency of the wrinkles in web handling.

 6. The Unsupported Web